Reza-Mor/CSC412-project/README.md

 Describe 3 related resources to your proposed project.

-- End to End Driving
+- Intro (1 paragraph)
-- Continual learning
+- End to End Driving (1 paragraph)
-- 5 baselines
+- Continual learning and 5 baselines (1 paragraph)

 ### Summary of Technical Aspect